 While Ubuntu and Red Hat are tailored to enterprise, Debian remains a firmly non-profit project dedicated to the principles of the free software movement, making it a good choice for GNU/Linux purists who want a stable OS that’s nonetheless comfortable to use, with a variety of popular GUIs to choose from.

-Not every PC is an eight-core gaming behemoth with 32GB RAM and the latest graphics card.
-But versatile, lightweight Linux distributions mean that an underpowered netbook or Windows XP-era PC can be brought back into use as a genuinely functional home computer, with all the security updates and modern software support that you’ll need.
+Not every PC is an octa-core gaming behemoth with 32GB RAM and the latest graphics card.
+But versatile, lightweight Linux distributions mean that an underpowered netbook or lightweight laptops for digital nomads can be brought back into use as a genuinely functional home computer, with all the security updates and modern software support that you’ll need.

-One of the best-known lightweight Linuxes, Puppy Linux isn’t a single distribution, but rather a collection of different Linux distros, each set up to provide a consistent user experience when it comes to look, feel, and features.
-Official versions are currently available based on Ubuntu, Rasbian, Debian, and Slackware, with both 32- and 64-bit versions available for most of these.
+One of the best-known lightweight Linux distros, Puppy Linux isn’t a single distribution, but rather a collection of different distros, each set up to provide a consistent user experience when it comes to look, feel, and features.
+Official versions are currently available based on Ubuntu, Rasbian, and Slackware, with both 32- and 64-bit versions available for most of these.

 Although a 32-bit x86 distribution is no longer available, you will find both 64- and 32-bit versions for Raspberry Pi, and versions specifically designed for a small range of pocket PCs.